TABLE OF CONTENTS

 (1) Case precedent.
 A CE is permitted to use only those case decisions that are specifically authorized and recognized as setting precedent.
 These can be found on the DEEOIC main web page and are updated periodically.
 It is not appropriate for a CE to generalize information or findings from a non-precedent setting case to address a separate case under review.

-(c) In a conclusion that results in a denial of benefits, the CE is to identify the claimed condition, benefit being denied and the specific legal criteria that the evidence of record does not satisfy.
-In any denial of benefits, the CE is not to state the lump-sum amount to be denied.
+(b) In a conclusion that results in a denial of benefits, the CE is to identify the denied claimed condition.
+The CE is not to state the lump-sum amount to be denied.

 (6) Signatory Line.
 The signature line must include the name, title, and signature of the person who prepared the recommendation and the name, title, and signature of the person who reviewed and certified the decision, when applicable.

 (8) Waiver of Rights.
-A waiver form is sent with each Recommended Decision and is to include the last four digits of the file number, name of the employee, name of the claimant, and the date of the decision in the upper right hand corner.
+A waiver form is sent with each Recommended Decision and is to include the case ID number, name of the employee, name of the claimant, and the date of the decision in the upper right hand corner.
 The claimant may waive his or her right to a hearing or review of the written record and request that the FAB issue a Final Decision.
 In this instance, the claimant is required to sign a waiver and return it to the FAB.
-Exhibit 3 contains a sample Waiver.
+Exhibit 5 contains a sample Waiver.

-Exhibit 4 provides a sample Bifurcated Waiver of Rights for a partial acceptance/partial denial.
-Option 1 allows the claimant to waive the right to object to the benefits awarded but reserve the right to object to the findings of fact or conclusions of law.
+Exhibit 6 provides a sample Bifurcated Waiver of Rights for a partial acceptance/partial denial.
+Option 1 allows the claimant to waive the right to object to the benefits awarded but reserve the right to object to the findings of fact or conclusions of law that led to the denial.
 Option 2 allows the claimant to waive the rights to object to all findings and conclusions.

 (1) Example.
-A claimant files a claim for chronic beryllium disease (CBD) and submits medical evidence that contains a medical diagnosis of CBD that is sufficient to meet the Part E causation burden, but not the statutory criteria under Part B; the CE issues a Recommended Decision awarding benefits under Part E and denying benefits under Part B. In the denial under Part B, the CE should clearly explain what evidence was lacking and why the case is being denied.
+A claimant files a claim for chronic beryllium disease (CBD) and submits medical evidence that contains a medical diagnosis of CBD that is sufficient to meet the Part E causation burden, but not the statutory criteria under Part B; the CE issues a Recommended Decision awarding benefits under Part E and denying benefits under Part B. In the denial under Part B, the CE should clearly outline the relevant Part B CBD criteria; explain what evidence was lacking and why the case is being denied.
 The CE clearly delineates the benefits being awarded and denied under Part B and Part E.

 (2) Decision Approved.
 If the signatory agrees with the decision, he or she signs and dates the Recommended Decision.
 The date shown on the Recommended Decision must be the actual date on which the decision is mailed.

 b.
 Mailing the Recommended Decision.
-The signed and dated Recommended Decision is mailed to the claimant’s last known address, and a copy is sent to the claimant’s designated representative, if any.
-Notification to either the claimant or the representative will be considered notification to both parties.
+The signed and dated Recommended Decision is mailed to the claimant’s established address of record, and a copy is sent to the claimant’s designated representative, if any.
+Notification to either the claimant or the representative is considered notification to both parties.

-(1) A copy of the Recommended Decision is filed in the case record.
+(1) A signed and dated copy of the Recommended Decision is imaged into the electronic case file.

-9. Letter Decisions.
-In certain situations, an entitlement determination can be addressed in a simple letter to the claimant.
-If a CE makes a decision in this format, the CE merely needs to communicate the nature of the claim that was made, evaluate the evidence supporting the outcome and the conclusion.
+10. Letter Decisions.
+In certain situations, an entitlement determination is addressed in a simple letter to the claimant.
+If a CE makes a decision in this format, the CE communicates the nature of the claim that was made, evaluates the evidence supporting the outcome and the conclusion.
 A formal Recommended Decision is not necessary, unless the claimant submits a written request for one or objects to a letter decision.
+In some situations, including contentious or otherwise complicated issues for which the claimant is likely to contest a decisional outcome, the CE may exercise his or her judgment in deciding to issue a recommended decision in lieu of a letter decision without specific request for such by the claimant.
 Circumstances where a letter decision is permitted include:

 a.
 Approval of additional claims for medical benefits for cancer: